mlswg/mls-architecture/draft-ietf-mls-architecture.md

 require such a member to be immediately evicted, or may allow some grace period for the problem to be remediated.
-To avoid operational problems, it is important for all clients in a group to have a consistent view of which credentials in a group are valid, and how to respond to invalidity.
+To avoid operational problems, it is important for all clients in a group to have a consistent view of which credentials in a group are valid, and how to respond to invalid credentials.

 > **RECOMMENDATION:**
 > Have a uniform credential validation process to ensure that all group members